 For travelers with a fondue attitude who don’t mind a cheese with a few holes in it, Switzerland is an ideal destination.
 After you’ve worked up an appetite with a daring ski on the slopes, head off-piste to the dairies of Gruyere and Emmental to discover two of Europe’s most flavorsome cheeses.

-Similar to France, Italy produces a vast range of cheeses with every region and nearly every town or village offering the world its own artisanal take on how formaggio ought to taste.
+Similar to France, Italy produces a vast range of cheeses with every region and nearly every town or village offering the world its own artisanal take on how fromaggio ought to taste.

 For a generously grated portion of what’s possibly the most preferred cheese on the planet, partake in a tour of Parma.
 When you do, be sure to try the city’s famed prosciutto and to make time to visit neighboring cities Bologna and Modena – both for their amazing food (Bologna for its renowned ragu, pasta, and cured meats; Modena mostly for its balsamico).
 Feeling blue?
 Make for the metro area of Milan to visit the town of Gorgonzola, where the namesake blue cheese is produced.
 Go south to Campania in the countryside around Naples and the Amalfi Coast for fresh mozzarella di bufala.

 Savvy travelers know there’s more to Spanish cheese than Manchego (from the region of La Mancha).
-For instance, Cabralas is an especially pungent sheep and goat milk blue cheese that’s aged in caves in the rural northern region of Asturias.
-It’s been known to drive turophiles (that’s a fancy word for “cheese lovers”) wild with its distinctive flavor.
-The Basque Country in the northeast near the border with France is another region exalted for its excellent cheeses made in traditional methods – not to mention the area’s disproportionate number of Michelin-starred restaurants and exceptional tapas bars.
+For instance, Cabrales is an especially pungent sheep and goat milk blue cheese that’s aged in caves in the rural northern region of Asturias.
+It’s been known to drive turophiles (that’s a fancy word for “cheese lovers”) wild with its distinctive flavor!
+The Basque Country in the northeast near the border with France is another region exalted for its excellent cheeses made with artisanal methods – not to mention the area’s disproportionate number of Michelin-starred restaurants and exceptional pintxos bars!

 Did we forget Feta?
 Leave out Limburger?
 Get going without our Gouda?
 Sorry!
-If we failed to mention your favorite cheese or cheese-producing corner of Europe, please share a slice of your foodie knowledge with us in the comments section below.
+If we failed to mention your favorite cheese or cheese-producing corner of Europe, be sure to share a slice of your foodie knowledge with us in the comments section below.